jasmine/jasmine-npm/README.md

 ## Usage

-To run your test suite, type from the root of your project
+To run your test suite

 `jasmine`